 Where do they live?

 Play listening games to introduce animal vocabulary.
-(See preschool games book for ideas, for sale here).
+Please see my preschool games book for ideas.
 Play miming games using sounds and actions.
 Play guessing games.
 Pay musical games where kids mime the animal you name when you stop the music.
 Hide animals about the classroom.
 Children search and touch the one you name.
-Sort animals into groups of colours, sizes, those that eat grass, those that eat other animals, those that live in the cold, those that live in the heat...those that are pets, those that are dangerous.
-Have an animal tea party.
-Or make a library scene.
+Sort animals into groups of colours, sizes, those that eat grass, those that eat other animals, those that live in the cold, those that live in the heat…those that are pets, those that are dangerous.
+Have an animal tea party or make a cute library scene as in the image below.

 Teach adjectives with animals and play Find the Pairs Memory Games in small groups with animals and adjectives.
 (It’s a big brown bear.
 It’s a long thin snake.)
 Do an animal quiz.
 Team one have 30 seconds to describe an animal to team two, (or mime it for beginners).
 Team two try to name the animal.
 If team two is successful, both teams get a point.